naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Happy: My apologies, Molly.
 I have been practicing my scare as a fearsome Oni.

-Arrietty: It sure seem to have worked on her. **[giggles]**
+Arrietty Happy: It sure seem to have worked on her. **[giggles]**

 Arrietty: Anyways, Dimey… Would you like to help the both of us find a totally spooky place for our party?

-OniSilver: My scouting would provide enough to find us such a place.
+OniSilver Happy: My scouting would provide enough to find us such a place.
 I'm more than glad to be of your assistance.

 Molly Happy: Great!
 I'll rally up the rest of the team.

-Arrietty: Great idea, and I'll ask Roy to drive us.
+Arrietty Happy: Great idea, and I'll ask Roy to drive us.
 Let's throw us one killer Halloween Party!

 %End of Act 1